How to Watch the Bulls vs. Bucks Sunday in Game 1 of the 2022 NBA Playoffs

 The Bulls are selling tickets to all three home games of the first round at chicagobulls.com/tickets.
 Tickets are also available on Ticketmaster.

-Presently, the $79 gets you in the door and a seat in the 300 level.
-Courtside tickets are going for over $6,000 while tickets in the 100 level start around $229.
+Presently, $90 gets you in the door and a seat in the 300 level.
+Courtside tickets are going for nearly $6,000 while tickets in the 100 level start around $187.

 If you're very optimistic, tickets are on sale for the Bulls' three home games in the second round of the playoffs as well.